XiangLiu-github/China_SIF_air_pollution_Code/README.md

 The data in data/outputs are outputs from `cal_` scripts.
 The data in data/inputs are source data acquired from different sources.
 Note that due to different data policy, the source data should be download by oneself.

 Note that the data fold is empty here due to its large volume.
-You can contact the authors for acquiring them, if you want.
+Please contact the authors for acquiring them (email: xliu21@smail.nju.edu.cn), if you want.

 ### R packages